Can You Go to Jail for Not Paying Taxes? What Happens if You Don’t File

-⚡News flash⚡: Tax fraud is a criminal offense in the United States punishable by penalties or even imprisonment.
-If you do not commit tax fraud, then you have nothing to worry about.
+Here’s the truth: Tax fraud is a criminal offense in the US, punishable by penalties and even imprisonment.
+That said, getting sent to jail by the IRS isn’t the sort of thing that happens to ordinary Americans who make a math mistake.
+If you don’t commit tax fraud, you have nothing to worry about.

-The IRS describes tax avoidance on their website as follows:
+Here’s how IRS describes tax avoidance on its website:

 "Avoidance of tax is not a criminal offense.
 Taxpayers have the right to reduce, avoid, or minimize their taxes by legitimate means.
 One who avoids tax does not conceal or misrepresent but shapes and pre-plans events to reduce or eliminate tax liability within the parameters of the law".

 In short, tax avoidance is just a form of legitimate tax planning.
 Just like shopping with a coupon doesn’t make you a thief, thinking carefully about your taxes doesn’t make you a white-collar criminal.